 Music theatre majors routinely participate in Elon’s nationally recognized study abroad programs, which include classical studies in Greece, semester residencies in London, and jobs and internships with the London Theatre.

-Other graduates continue their training in prestigious graduate schools such as Yale School of Drama, The Julliard School and Manhattan School of Music.
+Alumni also work around the country regionally in cities like Chicago and Las Vegas, tour internationally on cruise lines, perform in theme parks such as Disneyland and Disney World, or continue their education at prestigious graduate schools such as Yale School of Drama, The Julliard School and Manhattan School of Music.